 - There is a low attraction between the two: there is a low quantity of gold in jewelry.

 - There is no attraction: you have real Saudi gold.

 To have a clear identification of Saudi gold, put some liquid foundation on your forehead and rub the gold on that area.
 If a black streak is formed there, you have real Saudi gold with you.

 The least popular way to identify Saudi gold is the stamp test.
-You can check for a stamp at the gold jewelry at which the weight or karat are mentioned.
+You can check for a stamp on the gold jewelry at which the weight or karat are mentioned.

-Real Saudi gold has such stamp while fake doesn’t.
-Yet this is an unpopular way to identify Saudi gold as vintage Saudi gold were not stamped.
+Real Saudi gold has such a stamp while fake doesn’t.
+Yet this is an unpopular way to identify Saudi gold as vintage Saudi gold was not stamped.